A Guaranteed Income for the Indispensable

 MAF raised $55M to provide 63,000+ grants to help undocumented families, workers, and students cover basic and immediate needs.
 But as we wind down our rapid response grants program, we know it was clearly not enough.
 The need was immense and intense.
 COVID-19 devastated the financial lives of families, and it will take them years to recover.

 We are ready to do more.
 At MAF we are moving from rapid response grants to providing long term support to families with children who are now excluded from receiving the expanded Child Tax Credit.
 Over one million immigrant children without Social Security numbers are not getting support.
-We are launching MAF’s Immigrant Families Recovery Fund with $25M seed funding to provide immigrant families a guaranteed income of $300 per month for up to two years.
+We are launching MAF’s Immigrant Families Recovery Fund with $25M seed funding to provide immigrant families a guaranteed income up to two years.
 Participants will receive direct cash, intensive financial coaching, self-advocacy training, and access to MAF’s suite of credit building and zero interest loans to help rebuild their financial lives faster.

 At MAF, we’re bringing all that we have to bear in the fight against poverty, just as essential workers did in the midst of the global pandemic.